 • Approval and recommendation of their campus ICISP representative.

 A personal interview with the program coordinator may be held to determine the participant’s maturity and adaptability to a foreign environment.
 Successful completion of the application process is required for admission to the program.
 If a participant has special needs, the program will attempt to make reasonable accommodations within the capacity available at Carlow College.
 Disability accommodations will vary according to need and what can reasonably be provided by a foreign institution.
 It may be difficult for those with severe physical disabilities to travel to and within Ireland.

-The application deadline: extended to June 15, 2020 for the fall term; October 15 for the spring term, February 15 for the summer term.
+The application deadline: May 15 for the fall term; October 15 for the spring term, February 15 for the summer term.
 Applications must be received at the ICISP office by this date.

-Carlow Summer 2020 Program Update: Due to the COVID-19 pandemic, ICISP has cancelled all study abroad programming for Summer 2020.
-Summer programs will resume in 2021.
-We are still accepting applications for Fall 2020 and Spring 2021 programs.
-A final determination on the status of the Fall 2020 programs will be made by June 15, 2020.
+Carlow Summer and Fall 2021, and Spring and Summer 2022 Programs Update: Due to the COVID-19 pandemic, ICISP has canceled all study abroad programming for Summer 2021.
+A final decision on the Fall 2021 program will be made in April 2021. .

 How to Apply: